 teachers and physical activity advocates.
 Given the demands of working professional,

-the program uses an asynchronous learning approach in which students complete course
+the online program uses an asynchronous learning approach in which students complete course

 requirements on their own schedule.
 Individual assignments, discussions, and group projects